causztic/archwing/README.md

 ```

 # Notable Changes
-07/12/18 - Refactoring to decrease gas used by `FlightValidity.checkFlightDetails` by 130k.
+07/12/18 - Refactoring to decrease gas used on `FlightValidity.checkFlightDetails` by 130k.